gurnec/btcrecover/TUTORIAL.md

  3. If you have a `btcrecover-tokens-auto.txt` file, you're almost done.
 Copy it into the directory which contains `btcrecover.py`, and then simply double-click the `btcrecover.py` file, and *btcrecover* should begin testing passwords.
 (You may need to rename your wallet file if it doesn't match the file name listed insided the `btcrecover-tokens-auto.txt` file.)
 If you don't have a `btcrecover-tokens-auto.txt` file, continue reading below.
  4. Copy your `tokens.txt` file, or your passwordlist file if you're using one, into the directory which contains `btcrecover.py`.
  5. You will need to run `btcrecover.py` with at least two command-line options, `--wallet FILE` to identify the wallet file name and either `--tokenlist FILE` or `--passwordlist FILE` (the FILE is optional for `--passwordlist`), depending on whether you're using a [Token File](#the-token-file) or [Passwordlist](#the-passwordlist).
 If you're using [Typos](#typos) or [Autosave](#autosave), please refer the sections above for additional options you'll want to add.
- 6. What follows is an example on windows.
-Open a Command Prompt window, and type in the two lines below.
-The details for your system will be different, for example the download location may be different, or the wallet file name may differ, so you'll need to make some changes.
+ 6. Here's an example for both Windows and OS X. The details for your system will be different, for example the download location may be different, or the wallet file name may differ, so you'll need to make some changes.
 Any additional options are all placed at the end of the *btcrecover* line.
+    * *Windows*: Open a Command Prompt window (click the Start Menu and type "command"), and type in the two lines below.

-        cd \Users\Chris\Downloads\btcrecover-master
+            cd Downloads\btcrecover-master
             C:\python27\python btcrecover.py --wallet wallet.dat --tokenlist tokens.txt --other-options...

+    * *OS X*: Open a terminal window (open the Launchpad and search for "terminal"), and type in the two lines below.

+            cd Downloads/btcrecover-master
+            python btcrecover.py --wallet wallet.dat --tokenlist tokens.txt --other-options...

 After a short delay, *btcrecover* should begin testing passwords and will display a progress bar and an ETA as shown below.
 If it appears to be stuck just counting upwards with the message `Counting passwords ...` and no progress bar, please read the [Memory limitations](docs/Limitations_and_Caveats.md#memory) section.
 If that doesn't help, then you've probably chosen too many tokens or typos to test resulting in more combinations than your system can handle (although the [`--max-tokens`](#token-counts) option may be able to help).